godwokenrises/godwoken/docs/life_of_a_godwoken_transaction.md

 ### Backend

-With signature validated, another problem arises: how does Godwoken compute the next on-chain state? **Backends** in Godwoken handles this task.
+With signature verified, another problem arises: how does Godwoken compute the next on-layer2-chain state? **Backends** in Godwoken handles this task.

 Godwoken actually has 2 kinds of accounts: